-Since the Operational Cessation, the Company has had minimal day-to-day operations and has primarily focused its operations on restarting certain of its core businesses (as described in more detail under "- Plans for Recommencement of Company Operations" below), and completing and filing the following (i) the restatements of the Company's 2021 Audit and March 2022 Financials and preparing and filing the Company's delinquent periodic reports, including Amendment No. 1 to the Company's Annual Report on Form 10-K/A for the year ended December 31, 2021, which the Company filed on May 10, 2023: (ii) Amendment No. 1 to the Company's Quarterly Report on Form 10-Q/A for the three months ended March 31, 2022, which the Company filed on May 22 and 24, 2023, respectively; (iv) the Company's Quarterly Report on Form 10-W for the three months ended June 30, 2022 and September 30, 2022, which the Company's Quarterly Report on Form 10-Q for the three months ended March 31, 2023; (vi) the Company's Quarterly Report on Form 10-Q for the three months ended September 30, 2023; and (vii) this Amended Report.
+Since the Operational Cessation, the Company has had minimal day-to-day operations and has primarily focused its operations on restarting certain of its core businesses (as described in more detail under "- Plans for Recommencement of Company Operations" below), and completing and filing the following (i) the restatements of the Company's 2021 Audit and March 2022 Financials and preparing and filing the Company's delinquent periodic reports, including Amendment No. 1 to the Company's Annual Report on Form 10-K/A for the year ended December 31, 2021, which the Company filed on May 10, 2023: (ii) Amendment No. 1 to the Company's Quarterly Report on Form 10-Q/A for the three months ended March 31, 2022, which the Company filed on May 15, 2023; (iii) the Company's Quarterly Reports on Form 10-Q for the three months ended June 30, 2022 and September 30, 2022, which the Company's Quarterly Report on Form 10-Q for the three months ended December 31, 2023; (vi) the Company's Quarterly Report on Form 10-Q for the three months ended June 30, 2023; (vii) the Company's Quarterly Report on Form 10-Q for the three months ended September 30, 2023; and (vii) this Amended Report.